 Culver's Root is a native erect perennial, an easy to spot plant, it grows up to seven feet in height, with round, green to dark green, smooth or slightly hairy stems, sometimes branching near the top.

 Leaves are in whorls of 3 to 7 with the whorls widely spaced on the stem.
 They are dark green, oblong to ovate with fine teeth on the margins and taper to a short stalk.
+Lower stem leaves are more broad, upper leaves more narrow.
 The veins are prominent with a mid-rib and curving lateral veins; the top side is usually hairless, the underside is much paler in color and can have fine hair especially on the ribs.

 The inflorescence is a dense spike atop the stem.
 All but the most immature plants will have several smaller flower spikes rising from the stem below the central spike, which is the first to develop.

 Seed: Pollination is mostly by long and short tongued bees.
 Fertile flowers produce a seed capsule that is longer than the calyx.
 The small, dry, brown, ellipsoid shaped seeds are not easily detached from the capsule as it does not split open very far at the top, and thus end up on the ground still inside the capsule.
 Seeds can germinate without a waiting period in warm and moist conditions.
-They are very small and need light for germination.
+They are very small, 0.3 to 0.7 mm long, and need light for germination.
 If stored, storage should be in cold dry conditions.

 Toxicity: The root is toxic - see notes at bottom of page.